 <!!!
 CALL FOR ABSTRACTS CLOSED !!!>

-International conference organized in Helsinki 30.11.-1.12.2017 at The House of Science and Letters by the Research project Vulnerable Agency (Academy of Finland 2012-2017) directed by professor Marja-Liisa Honkasalo.
+International conference organized in Helsinki 30.11.-1.12.2017 at The House of Science and Letters by the Research project Vulnerable Agency (Academy of Finland 2012-2017) directed by professor Marja-Liisa Honkasalo in collaboration with the Finnish Anthropological Society.
 SEND ALL QUERIES TO firstname.lastname@example.org & email@example.com & firstname.lastname@example.org

 During the last decade, studies on vulnerability have increased enormously.
 When we started our research in 2012, vulnerability was a novel approach to studying agency – one of the most central concepts of sociology.
 Our aims were to 1) critically scrutinize the idea of ‘free choice’ from the point of view of health and illness; in this context agency is inescapably embedded – and vulnerable; 2) conduct ethnography among extremely vulnerable lives: the elderly in deficient home-care settings, people with serious drug addictions and people with technologically improved bodies and replaced body parts and, finally, 3) scrutinize the implications of vulnerability on agency and ask how vulnerability generates social ties and networks.

 Today the concept of vulnerability is vital in critical discussions on the limits of ‘freedom’ and ‘free choice’ – both central slogans in the increasing privatization of the health care market, occurring in Finland as elsewhere.